201 Comments

 Expand full comment

-Nobody wants to sat "Price of potato chips" when they're asked, right?
+Nobody wants to say "Price of potato chips" when they're asked, right?
 So you desperately search your mind (the pollster is WAITING) for some kind of healthy-sounding food, and you're no kale-muncher so "eggs" is as healthy as it gets.

 Expand full comment